bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 >[!NOTE]
 >
->Using hyphens in the names of repository items is a recommended practice in AEM developement.
+>Using hyphens in the names of repository items is a recommended practice in AEM development.
 However, hyphens are illegal within Java package names.
 For this reason, **all hyphens in the repository path must be converted to underscores in the package name**.

 ### Extending `WCMUsePojo` {#extending-wcmusepojo}